gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Destroy Client Write Keying Material

-A function to destroy the Client Write (transmit) keying material for a given epoch for a given DCI for a given SCTP Association.
+A function to destroy the Client Write (transmit) keying material for a given epoch for a given Key for a given SCTP Association.

 Request : Destroy client write key and IV

 Paramters :

 * SCTP Association

-* DCI

 * Restart indication